scriptcs-contrib/scriptcs-nunit/README.md

     TestResult RunAllUnitTests(Action<string> callback, Assembly testAssembly = null)

 where you can redirect the test output from Console (default behavior) to anywhere you want.

+Script pack imports the following namespaces into your script (no need to do `using` for them):

+ - NUnit.Framework
+ - NUnit.Core
+ - System.Reflection